 - Consider a trial run of some new organizational ideas.
 You may find that changing your way of thinking and grouping allows you more freedom than you had before.
 Try using a paper day planner or a digital calendar app.

 - Allow yourself to be you.
 If you have systems that seem like chaos to the casual observer but work for you, don't just discard them because of public opinion.
-There's no reason for your sock drawer to be organized by color, type, and texture if it's not important to you.
+There's no reason for your sock drawer to be organized by color, type, and texture if it's not essential to you.
 Even if you don't organize everything in your home, organizing the important things can give you more time and freedom.

 Even with no money, no time, and no motivation, you can give yourself the skills to organize everything in your home.
 Throw out these three excuses with the clutter, and you’ll create the efficient and user-friendly home of your dreams.